mata0050/twitter-clone/README.md

 - News api allows for 200 api requests a day.
 - A user can like and dislike a post multiple times.
 User should only be able to like or dislike a post once.
-- CSS fix for the News Card, doesn't look
+- CSS fix for the News Card, doesn't look.
+- Socket io was giving a cors error that l am still working on, using setInterval to make a request for the tweets every 30second.

 ##